Midjourney vs ChatGPT Images vs Stable Diffusion vs Flux: AI Image Generation Comparison 2026

 Overview

-DALL-E 3, integrated directly into ChatGPT, is the easiest AI image generator to use.
-You describe what you want in plain English, ChatGPT refines your prompt behind the scenes, and DALL-E generates the image.
+It's still the easiest AI image generator to use: describe what you want in plain English, ChatGPT refines your prompt behind the scenes, and GPT Image 2 generates the image.
 No separate app, no learning curve.
+Editing is conversational — select regions and request changes.

 Key Strengths